Precipitation

 Why is this indicator important?

-• Precipitation nourishes the natural environment and supplies water for drinking, household and industrial uses, agriculture, hydroelectric power generation, and other uses.
+• Precipitation is critical to support the natural environment and supplies water for drinking, household and industrial uses, agriculture, hydroelectric power generation, and other human uses.

 • As dry and wet extremes continue to occur more often, California is experiencing swings between periods of drought and heavy rain.
-In addition to flooding, heavy rainfall over areas burned by wildfire can lead to disastrous landslides.
+In addition to riverine flooding, heavy rainfall over areas burned by wildfire causes erosion that damages infrastructure and water quality and poses threats to life and property.

 • With more rain and less snow, the snowpack plays a reduced role in supplying water to meet the state’s water demand.